MicrosoftDocs/quantum-docs/articles/azure-quantum-quotas.md

 The "Scope" column indicates whether the quota refers to the current workspace or the subscription.

-- *Workspace*: tracked for an individual workspace.
+- *Workspace*: Quota is tracked for an individual workspace.
-- *Subscription*: tracked together for all workspaces within the same subscription/region.
+- *Subscription*: Quota is tracked together for all workspaces within the same subscription/region.

-- *SubscriptionCredit*: represents Azure Quantum Credits, which are tracked together for all workspaces in the same subscription/region.
--
+The "Period" column indicates the period when your quota is renewed.
+- *Monthly*: The usage is reset on the 1st of every month.
+- *Infinite*: The usage is never reset (also referred as *one-time*).

 ### [Using Python SDK](#tab/tabid-python)